 For years, transportation experts have called for a massive investment to save a network of roads, bridges and transit systems that has fallen into disrepair.
 Will Congress work to solve this problem now or punt the question down the road again?

 After watching nearly every GOP debate for the 2016 election I've come to the conclusion that we need to fundamentally change the way the debates are run.
 Because when they yell over each other, ratings go up and we know that these networks only care about the ratings.
 The focus should be on policy and experience, instead it's about entertainment.
 These debates are not centered on who is the best choice for president, but who gives the best gotcha line.
 Even the post debate coverage is often short clips of jabs that one candidate did against another.
+Here are 7 suggestions to fundamentally change the way the debates are run:

 1. Debates not controlled by network news.
 Whether it's CSPAN, or an independent group, we need to get the networks out of the debates.
 They want their ratings to go up, not for us to have high quality debates.
 All networks shall have access to broadcast the debates.
 Also all debates will be broadcast live on the internet, without a paid subscription.
 There will be time for a break in which ads can be played, but they must not be of a political nature.
+2. Mute the other candidates mics when a candidate is speaking or the moderator is asking a question.
+No one can talk over another candidate, and candidates cannot get into shouting matches.

 2. All questions must be related to a policy question, or a candidate's experience.
 No more questions about what someone else said.